Guide price £750,000

 Listed Grade II of Special Architectural Interest, this spectacular timber-framed period village house with colour-washed elevations under a tiled roof with brick chimney stacks boasts many magnificent original features.
-The spacious accommodation, arranged over two floors, is light and welcoming - a stunning and truly unique family home.
+The spacious accommodation, arranged over two floors, is light and welcoming - a stunning and truly unique family home oozing with character.
 The versatile and free-flowing living accommodation would suit a number of different uses, indeed the property is presently operated as a guest house, providing bed and breakfast facilities with the present configuration offering nine bedrooms, five with en suite facilities.

 With a barrelled ceiling, half-glazed door to front aspect, staircase to first floor, picture rail and door providing access through to Rear Lobby with further doors leading to: